HiroH23/PubMed-API-Script/README.md

-# PubMed-API-Script
+# PubMed-PubTator-API-Script
-API script with flexible query and simple EDA and analysis
+API script with flexible query and simple EDA and analysis with PubMed and PubTator Trying to retrieve PMID from PubMed and then to retrieve annotated genes/proteins and diseases from PubTator.

 ## What's this?
 - This is the python script use for get huge PubMed data from NCBI API.